jafarmanx/madrasah-lite/Lesson_1.md

 - **Allah is ONE!**
     - *Surah Al-Ikhlas (112) summarizses this*
 - **He is the Only One Worthy of Worship**
     - Muslims pray, ask for help, and rely only on Allah.
     - Worshipping others besides Him (like idols, saints, or the dead) is called shirk, the worst sin in Islam.

 - **He Has Beautiful Names and Perfect Attributes**
     - Ar-Rahman (Most Merciful)
     - Al-Aleem (All-Knowing)
     - Al-Khaliq (The Creator)
     - and many more.
     - We learn about Him through His names and what He tells us in the Qur’an and Sunnah.

 - **He Created Everything and Controls Everything**
     - Allah created the heavens, the earth, and all living beings.
- -- Nothing happens except by His will.
+    - Nothing happens except by His will.

-## Activity on Aqeedah (5 min)
+## *Activity on Aqeedah (5 min)*
 - Activity Name: Triva time!
 - Activity Description: ask the kids any questions about Allah renforcing the concepts they just learned.